variani/lme4qtl/README.md

 ## About lme4qtl

 lme4qtl extends the [lme4](https://github.com/lme4/lme4) R package for quantitative trait locus (qtl) mapping.
-It is all about the correlation structure of random effects. `lme4qtl` allows to define this structure via matrices, e.g. the kinship or IBD matrices.
+It is all about the covariance structure of random effects. `lme4qtl` allows to define this structure via matrices, e.g. the kinship or IBD matrices.

 Please see slides [bit.ly/1UiTZvQ](http://bit.ly/1UiTZvQ) introducing the lme4qtl R package.